iAlexeyProkhorov/Baroque.NovaPoshta.Client/README.md

 # Baroque.NovaPoshta.Client

 Hi everyone!
 Today I want to present you a 'Nova Poshta' API client.
 'Nova Poshta' it's Ukrainian most popular delivery service.
-It has strong web API service, which needed sometimes for Ukrainian developers.
+It has strong web API, which needed sometimes for Ukrainian developers.